Imperial County, California: Geography

 According to the U.S. Census Bureau, the county has a total area of 4482 sqmi, of which 4177 sqmi is land and 305 sqmi (6.8%) is water.
 Much of Imperial County is below sea level.
 Imperial County is roughly twice the size in total square miles as the State of Delaware.

 Imperial county is bordered on the north by Riverside County; on the east by Yuma County, Arizona; on the south by Mexico; and on the west by San Diego County.
 The Colorado River forms the county's eastern boundary.
-Two notable geographic features are found in the county, the Salton Sea, at 235 ft below sea level, and the Algodones Dunes, one of the largest dune fields in America.
+Notable geographic features in the county include the Salton Sea, at 235 ft below sea level, the Algodones Dunes, one of the largest dune fields in America, and Arturos Bridge, a natural arch.

 The county is in the Colorado Desert, an extension of the larger Sonoran Desert.
 The Chocolate Mountains are located east of the Salton Sea, and extend in a northwest–southeast direction for approximately 60 mi.

 In this region, the geology is dominated by the transition of the tectonic plate boundary from rift to fault.
 The southernmost strands of the San Andreas Fault connect the northernmost extensions of the East Pacific Rise.
 Consequently, the region is subject to earthquakes, and the crust is being stretched, resulting in a sinking of the terrain over time.
 Related to the active geology are some interesting hydrothermal features.
-The area is also volcanic with multiple volcanic eruptions in the past few thousand years the most recent was 1,800 years ago.
+The area is also volcanic with multiple volcanic eruptions in the past few thousand years; the most recent was 1,800 years ago.